-Members of the family also play an important role in ensuring the nutritional needs of their senior family members are met, as well as in helping uncover the root cause if problems are found.
+Members of the family also play an important role in ensuring the nutritional needs of their senior family members are met, as well as in helping uncover the root cause of problems is found.
 For example, if monetary concerns are preventing the older adult from keeping a healthy diet, she or he may qualify for the Supplemental Nutrition Assistance Program.
-Currently, up to three out of five older adults that quality for the program are not utilizing its benefits.
+Currently, up to three out of five older adults that qualify for the program are not utilizing its benefits.

-It’s critical to concentrate on signs that your elderly loved one may not be adhering to a healthy eating plan, and to go over any concerns with the older adult’s physician.
-And call on Regency Home Care atlanta for help in establishing a well-balanced senior nutrition program for your loved one.
+It’s critical to concentrate on signs that your elderly loved one may not be adhering to a healthy eating plan and to go over any concerns with the older adult’s physician.
+And call on Regency Home Care Atlanta for help in establishing a well-balanced senior nutrition program for your loved one.
 We can plan and prepare balanced meals, pick up groceries and make certain there are healthy food choices options within the fridge and pantry all of the time, and provide friendly companionship that makes mealtime more enjoyable.
-Contact us today to learn more about in home care in Atlanta.
+Contact us today to learn more about in home health care Atlanta.